jimz011/homekit-infused/docs/notes.md

   - Future releases will probably not deviate too much from the current design and will probably only hold bugfixes, component/plugin updates and ofcourse new views and themes!
   - Installing this means you accept the risks that may occur.
 I cannot be held responsible for any damage/loss you suffered by installing this (obviously this will never occur)
   - Questions asked without reading the documentation have the chance to not being answered.
 Read before you need (help)!
 I will however post video's on YT in the future
+  - If you use the NEST integration, you probably do NOT want to do a clean install!
+You might not be able to restore it.
+This is only a warning!
+I do not own a NEST and I have no clue on how it works.
+I mention this advised by some of the followers of this project.